 January - kick-off meeting for "DNA-metabarcoding of plankton communities" project.
 Place: Villa Ehrlich, Berlin.
 Lab-Attendees: Tanya, Uschi, Elisabeth and Justyna.

-January - Dr. Dominik Martin-Creuzburg (University of Konstanz, Germany) is visiting our lab.
+January - Dominik Martin-Creuzburg (University of Konstanz) is visiting our lab.
 We are collaborating with him on the following project: “Chytrid: an overlooked transfer agent of matter and energy in aquatic food webs”.
+He gives IGB-seminar talk: "Essential lipids in aquatic food webs: requirements and eco-physiological constraints".

 January - welcoming a new lab member: Tatiana Semanova, Tanya (postdoc); the launch of a new project: "DNA-metabarcoding of plankton communities".